-After you make the bend, insert the wire into the hole so the ring stands about 9mm (3/8") above the PCB, solder it in, and clip it off so there's 6mm (1/4") left underneath (for adjusting).
+After you make the bend, insert the wire into the hole so the ring stands about 9mm (3/8") above the PCB, solder it from the top, and clip it off so there's 6mm (1/4") left underneath (for adjusting).

-If you're out of Oreos to bribe your helper, use some masking tape to hold it at the right height while you solder it in.
+The wire will get hot while soldering, so use some masking tape to hold it at the right height when you solder it in.